d3/d3-selection/README.md

     .attr("stroke", "black");
 ```

-You can pass a third function for exit, too.
-The returned enter and update selections are again merged and returned by *selection*.join.
-By separating enter and update, and by specifying a key function to [*selection*.data](#selection_data), you can minimize changes to the DOM to optimize performance.
+The selections returned by the enter and update functions are merged and then returned by *selection*.join.

 You also animate enter, update and exit by creating transitions inside the *enter*, *update* and *exit* functions.
 To avoid breaking the method chain, use *selection*.call to create transitions, or return an undefined enter or update selection to prevent merging: the return value of the *enter* and *update* functions specifies the two selections to merge and return by *selection*.join.